CTF as a Service: A reproducible and scalable infrastructure for cybersecurity training: Development

-The starting point of the design was to establish a set of functional requirements that the platform had to satisfy in order to be useful in a real competition context.
-The first and most fundamental is the \textbf{continuous availability of challenges}: each challenge must remain accessible throughout the entire duration of the event without requiring manual intervention, which implies that challenge environments must be resilient to individual container failures.
-To this end, it was decided that each challenge would be deployed with multiple simultaneously running instances, so that the failure of one replica does not interrupt the service for participants.
+The starting point of the design was to establish a set of functional requirements that the platform must satisfy to be useful in a real competition context.
+The first and most fundamental is the \textbf{continuous availability of challenges}: each challenge must remain accessible throughout the entire duration of the event without requiring manual intervention, which implies that challenge environments must be resilient against individual container failures.
+It was therefore decided that each challenge would be deployed with multiple simultaneously running instances, so that the failure of one replica does not interrupt service for participants.

 This decision immediately introduced the need for a \textbf{load balancer} to distribute incoming traffic among the available replicas of each challenge.
-Without an intermediary element to manage connection distribution, participants would need to know the address of a specific replica, which would negate the benefit of replication and complicate access management.
+Without an intermediary element to manage the distribution of connections, participants would need to know the address of a specific replica, which would negate the benefit of replication and complicate access management.

 However, the replication of challenge instances is in direct tension with another key requirement: \textbf{preservation of participant progress}.
-Many CTF challenges, particularly those in categories such as binary exploitation or system intrusion, maintain server-side state: a running process, a modified file, an active shell session.
+Many CTF challenges, especially those in categories such as binary exploitation or system intrusion, maintain server-side state: a running process, a modified file, an active shell session.
 If the load balancer routes successive connections from the same participant to different replicas, the progress accumulated on the original replica is lost.
-Maintaining session affinity at the application layer would be intrusive, as it would require modifying the code of each challenge to synchronize state across replicas, which is not feasible given that challenges are developed independently by different authors.
+Maintaining session affinity at the application level would be intrusive, as it would require modifying the code of each challenge to synchronise state between replicas, which is not feasible given that challenges are developed independently by different authors.